 Discussion:

-There is nothing wrong with using the term “scaling factor” here.
-Instead, a normative description should be provided on how to use the scaling factor.
+The the term “scaling factor” can be replaced with frequency scaling factor.
+Additionally, a normative description should be provided on how to use the scaling factor.

 Propose:

-COUNTER
+REVISE

-Instruct the editor to modified the paragraph P249L20.
+Instruct the editor to modify the paragraph P249L20.

-For transmission in TVHT_MODE_1, TVHT_MODE_2C and TVHT_MODE_4C, the transmit spectral mask shall be as described for 40 MHz mask PPDU in 22.3.18.1 with the frequency axis scaled as defined in Table 23-12 (Spectral mask frequency scaling for contiguous transmission).
+For transmission in TVHT_MODE_1, TVHT_MODE_2C and TVHT_MODE_4C, the transmit spectral mask shall be as described for 40 MHz mask PPDU in 22.3.18.1 with the frequency axis multiplied by the frequency scaling factor as defined in Table 23-12 (Spectral mask frequency scaling for contiguous transmission).

+Instruct the editor to modify the paragraph P249L42.

-For transmission in mode TVHT_MODE_2N and TVHT_MODE_4N, the transmit spectral mask shall be as described for 80+80 MHz mask PPDU in 22.3.18.1 (Transmit spectrum mask) with the frequency axis scaled as defined in Table 23-13 (Spectral mask frequency scaling for non-contiguous transmission)
+For transmission in mode TVHT_MODE_2N and TVHT_MODE_4N, the transmit spectral mask shall be as described for 80+80 MHz mask PPDU in 22.3.18.1 (Transmit spectrum mask) with the frequency axis multiplied by the frequency scaling factor as defined in Table 23-13 (Spectral mask frequency scaling for non-contiguous transmission)

+Additonally Instruct the editor to modify “scaling” to” frequency scaling factor” in the first row of Table 23-12 and 23-13 in P249L28 and P249L49, respectively.